cpraveen/deal_ii/periodic_faces/README.md

 # Periodic faces and MeshWorker

+> Though the code uses parallel triangulation, run this in serial only, which is enough to test the periodicity.
+DO NOT RUN IN PARALLEL.

 We make a 3x3 mesh with periodicity in both directions.

 Cells are numbered like this.